 The student must pass the Ph.D.
-Comprehensive Examination that covers the student's advanced coursework including the major and minor areas of study.
+Comprehensive Examination that covers the student's advanced coursework.
 The examination consists of two parts: a written part and an oral part.
 Students have at most two attempts to pass the written part.
 The oral part may not be attempted unless the written part has been passed.
 The written part may not be attempted unless the student's core competency has been certified.
 The exams are administered by the student's advisory committee.
-For more information see Ph.D.
+For more information, see Ph.D.
 Exams: Form and Timing.